MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/martin-vallieres/_index.md

 ---

 Martin Vallières devotes much of his current work to the development of a solution for integrative data modeling in oncology.
-He is leading the development of MEDomicsLab, an open source end-to-end computational platform for precision oncology.
+He is leading the development of MEDomics platform, an open source end-to-end computational platform for precision oncology.
 This platform will integrate heterogeneous data from hospitals using deep learning and machine learning methods based on graph theory.
-By contributing to the improvement of predictive models in oncology, MEDomicsLab will become a key artificial intelligence tool in medicine.
+By contributing to the improvement of predictive models in oncology, MEDomics platform will become a key tool for artificial intelligence in medicine.